southglory/Sensory_extended_metaworld/README.md

 As a reference, we also added here another method using [depth-renderer](https://github.com/yinyunie/depth_renderer) library.

 ## Mask making algorithm
+Mask making algorithm is based on the color segmentation by using the charateristic of input images, respectively.
+- File List
+ folder: color_segmentation, input_image, mask_image
+ - input_image : put the original image (png format) that needs to be mask
+ - color_segmentation : image will be saved automatically by segmenting with color that users selected
+ - mask_image : image will be save automatically by masking with segmented color

+*********************** Run **************************
+There are two ways to run the "Mask making algorithm".
+ImageMask.py makes user to select the color of object that needs to be maksed.
+ImageMask_Auto.py makes the mask of image by selecting the red color of robot arm automatically.

+- User Control:
+  (In the command window, run python ImageMask.py) python ImageMask.py

+   1. write the name of image file placed in input_image
+   2. click the color you wanted to segment the image
+   3. check whether it works desirly
+   4. press "esc" button to go to the next image
+   5. if you want to finish to segmenting the color of image, press esc and write "break"

+- Auto:
+  (In the command window, run python ImageMask_Auto.py) python ImageMask_Auto.py

+  put all the image required to be masked in input_image folder

+*** you can check the result at mask_image folder

 ## MLP5_CNN algorithm & Training